 Indiana Prenuptial Agreement

-Indiana prenuptial agreements are governed by Indiana Code § 31-11-3 (UPAA, 1997).
-Courts apply single review only — unconscionability is assessed at signing, not additionally at divorce — and challengers must prove either involuntary execution or extreme hardship at enforcement.
-The alimony floor is concrete: courts may override a spousal support waiver only if enforcement would cause extreme hardship, effectively public assistance eligibility.
+Indiana prenuptial agreements are governed by Indiana Code § 31-11-3 (UPAA, 1995).
+Courts review unconscionability at signing only — not at divorce — and challengers must prove involuntary execution or unconscionability at execution.
+Indiana's maintenance statute (IC 31-15-7-2) is among the most restrictive in the country: no formula, no lifestyle standard, and rehabilitative support capped at three years.
+Courts override a spousal support waiver only if enforcement would cause extreme hardship, effectively public assistance eligibility.

 Bottom line: Indiana earns an A grade.
-Single review, a clear alimony floor, and a high burden to challenge make Indiana one of the stronger states for prenup enforceability.
+Single review, no disclosure requirement, a high burden to challenge, and one of the nation's most limited maintenance statutes make Indiana among the strongest states for prenup enforceability.

 Indiana Prenup Laws: Key Statutes Explained